makiaato/TwitchTranslationChatBot/README.md

 # SET UP INSTRUCTIONS
 Before you can execute the script in the repository, your own computer needs the required software to even understand the programming language (Python).
 Furthermore, you obviously need a Twitch-Account and a DeepL-Account.
 Without those two accounts, you don't have credentials for their respective APIs.

 1. Install Python by downloading it from their [website](https://www.python.org/).
-It's important to let Python add PATH-variables if it's mentioned.
-Usually, that setting is checked by default.
+Generally, accept every default setting the installer throws at you, but it's important to let Python add PATH-variables if it's mentioned.
+Usually, that setting is checked by default, too.

-2. Install additional required packages for python by opening your shell.
-On Windows, you open it by **Windows-Key + R** or search for **cmd** in the windows search field.
+2. Install additional required packages for python by opening your _Shell_.
+On Windows, you open it by **Windows-Key + R** or search for **cmd** in the Windows search field.
 Then enter both install-commands.
 You have to wait a bit after inputting the first command, so that python can install the package.
 ```
-pip install deepl
+python -m pip install -U deepl
-pip install -U twitchio
+python -m pip install -U twitchio
 ```
 You can close the bash then, if you wish.

 3. Register on Twitch and DeepL, if you haven't done yet.
-Preferrably, use a nickname for the Twitch-Account that would fit your chat bot, because that account will be used to chat on your channel.
+Preferably, use a nickname for the Twitch-Account that would fit your chat bot, because that account will be used to chat on your channel.
 In other words, it becomes the chat bot.

-4. Acquire API-Access to Twitch and DeepL.
+4. Acquire API-Credentials to Twitch and DeepL.
-For Twitch: Go to the [twitch-developers](https://dev.twitch.tv/) website and log into your Bot-Account.
+  1. For Twitch: Go to the [twitch-developers](https://dev.twitch.tv/) website and log into your Bot-Account.
 It should recognize your account if you're logged in on twitch itself already.
 Click on the "Your Console"-Button on the right of the purple bar at the top of the page.
 Click on "Register Your Application" on the Applications-Widget.
 Name it fittingly and set the "OAuth Redirect URLs" for the time being of this repository to its default value "http://localhost:3000" (without the quotation marks).
-Select "Chat Bot" as category, check if the "Confidential" Client-Type-Option is selected and then click on "create".
+Select "Chat Bot" as category, check if the "Confidential" Client-Type-Option is selected and then click on "Create".
 You should be redirected back to your console now and your new app should be listed in the Applications Widget.
 Click on "Manage" on your app-entry.
 Scroll down to see your **Client ID**.
 This value is important and should be kept confidentially.
 This is metaphorically your username for the Twitch-API-World.
 Write your Client ID down or save it somewhere save.
 We'll need that later.
 Now create a **Client Secret** by just pressing the "New Secret" button.
 Handle it cautiously like your Client ID.
-This secret is metaphorically your personal passphrase in the Twitch-API-Underground-World to get your API-Token.
-Write the secret down, too.
-Both Client-Values are needed in the Initialization Instructions.
+This Client Secret is metaphorically your password in the Twitch-API-Underground-World.
+Write the Client Secret down, too.
+Both Client-Credentials are needed in the Initialization Instructions, later on.

-5. For DeepL: Go to [DeepL](https://www.deepl.com/), register an account and verify as told by entering credit card information.
+  2. For DeepL: Go to [DeepL](https://www.deepl.com/), register an account and verify as told by entering credit card information.
 Make sure that you don't accidentally subscribe to their pro-subscription.
 After that, you should be redirected to your account dashboard.
 Click on "API-Keys".
 Then click on "Create Key".
 Name it fittingly.
-After that, you can click the copy-to-clipboard-button for the API-key-value and save the value somewhere safe.
-This API-Key works metaphorically as a username and as a password for the DeepL-API-Ghetto-World, so don't lose it, it's your **Authentication Key** for DeepL.
-After that, you can proceed to the next step.
+After that, you can click the copy-to-clipboard-button for the API-Key-value and save the value somewhere safe.
+This API-Key works metaphorically as a username and as a password at the same time for the DeepL-API-Ghetto-World, so don't lose it, it's your **Authentication Key** for DeepL and has nothing to do with the Twitch-Credentials, because DeepL has their own API.

 6. Download the repository if you haven't done it yet!
-And that's all, you're ready to initialize your chat bot.
+Extract the ZIP-File where you can find it easily.